DuckySoLucky/hypixel-discord-chat-bridge/README.md

 The guild section contains options related to the Hypixel guild.

-The `guildExp` option is an integer value required for the `!gexp` command, which is used to check how much more guild experience a user needs to collect to meet the guild's requirements.
+The `guildExp` option is a number value required for the `!gexp` command, which is used to check how much more guild experience a user needs to collect to meet the guild's requirements.
 By default, this is set to 50,000.

 ### API